 Ms. Craig and Messrs.
-Ford, Miller, Scopellite and Verwaayen were members of the Compensation Committee throughout 2016.
-Mr. Hesse joined the Compensation Committee in October 2016.
-No member of the Compensation Committee was at any time during 2016, or formerly, an officer or employee of Akamai or of any of our subsidiaries, and no member of the Compensation Committee had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
+Ford, Miller and Verwaayen were members of the Compensation Committee throughout 2018.
+In 2018, Messrs.
+Killalea and Wagner served as members of the Compensation Committee from June 1, 2018 until December 31, 2018.
+No member of the Compensation Committee was at any time during 2018, or formerly, an officer or employee of Akamai or of any of our subsidiaries, and no member of the Compensation Committee had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
 No member of the Compensation Committee receives compensation, directly or indirectly, from Akamai in any capacity other than as a director.

-None of our executive officers served as a director or member of the compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of the Compensation Committee at any time during 2016.
+None of our executive officers served as a director or member of the compensation committee (or other committee serving an equivalent function) of any other entity where an executive officer of that entity also served as a director or member of our Compensation Committee at any time during 2018.